NethServer/docs/administrator-manual/en/mail.rst

 sending MTA, which adds a cryptographic signature to the outbound message MIME headers.

-To enable the DKIM signature for a mail domain, enable :guilabel:`Email > Domains > Sign outbound messages with DomainKeys Identified Mail (DKIM)`.
+To enable the DKIM signature for a mail domain, enable the :guilabel:`Signature` switch under :guilabel:`Email > Domains > [list item] > Configure DKIM`.

 The DKIM signature headers are added only to messages sent through TCP ports 587 (submission) and 465 (smtps).